ChibingXiang/Local-Convergence-Index-Features/README.md

 > Dashtbozorg B, Zhang J, Huang F, et al. [Retinal microaneurysms detection using local convergence index features](https://arxiv.org/pdf/1707.06865)[J].
 IEEE Transactions on Image Processing, 2018, 27(7): 3300-3315.

-The experiment is in progress...
+The results are different compared with that presented in the paper, experiment is in progress...

 The source code scrips are not available from the authors due to commercial and copyright issues, also this version of python code **should be used for academic purpose only**.